Best VR Controller Grips & Knuckle Straps (Quest 3/2, PS VR2, Valve Index) – 2025 Buyer’s Guide

 Knuckle strap vs wrist strap?

-Knuckle straps secure the controller to your hand so you can open your palm — ideal for rhythm and fitness titles.
-Wrist lanyards are secondary insurance against accidental drops.
+Knuckle straps secure the controller to your hand so you can open your palm, which is ideal for rhythm and fitness titles where you are throwing and catching virtual objects.
+Wrist lanyards work as secondary insurance against accidental drops.
+Many sets combine both so you get open palm freedom plus a backup tether if the knuckle strap loosens mid session.

 Can one grip set fit multiple headsets?

 Not reliably.
-Quest 2 and Rift S share geometry, but Index, PS VR2, and Quest 3 all require dedicated molds due to different sensor placements.
+Quest 2 and Rift S share geometry, but Index, PS VR2, and Quest 3 all require dedicated molds due to different sensor placements and handle shapes.
+Trying to force a near fit increases the chance that you will cover sensors or squeeze the battery door, which can cause tracking issues and creaks over time.